 If you ask me, the latter option is better than the former.
 Other folks may not agree.

-We should find out in the next few months whether or not this deal will even be approved.
-If it gets accepted, it will be years before things start to take effect, so ultimately nothing changes for now.
+Even though this T-Mobile Sprint merger is very likely to happen, it will be years before things start to take effect, so ultimately nothing changes for now.

 Looking forward, the wireless industry is only going to become more critical to our daily lives, even more than it already is.
 Do you want four companies fighting it out where the two smallest don’t stand a chance against the two most prominent, or do you want three companies which could overtake one another at any moment?